 Students are encouraged to investigate internship possibilities after their sophomore year in school.
 This is their best assurance of fulltime employment at graduation.
-Listings of part-time and full-time jobs and current internship opportunities are posted in our eRecruiting system.
-Go to the Career Development website www.park.edu/career - click on the eRecruiting link.
-Then access Access the student link and create your own job search account.
-Students are encouraged to check the database frequently as new opportunities are posted on a regular basis.
+Listings of part-time and full-time jobs and current internship opportunities are posted

 The Career Development Center is located at: Mabee Learning Center, Suite 714 Parkville Campus Parkville, MO 64152 (816) 584-6578 careerdevelopment@park.edu